 The Equine Microbiome

 A properly functioning digestive system is essential to equine health and performance.

-Research continues to highlight the link between digestive health and immunity, the neurologic system, and glucose metabolism in horses and humans.
+Research continues to highlight the link between digestive health and immunity, the neurologic system, and metabolism in horses and humans.

 The equine gastrointestinal system contains thousands of different species of bacteria, yeast, fungi, and protozoa.

 To support optimal health, the microbiota should be dominated by “good” microbes that help to maintain a healthy gut and defend against “bad” microbes or pathogens.

 The composition of the equine microbiome is influenced by multiple factors including genetics, diet, and environment.
 It varies significantly between horses.

 A research study that evaluated the composition of fecal microbiota obtained from seven horses over 12 months demonstrated that season, changes in forage, and ambient weather conditions caused significant variations.